dani-amirtharaj/AR-Lock/README.md

 * **WelcomeActivity**

-Simple activity that receives whether the authentication was successfull or not from AuthActivity, and displays a message accordingly.
+Simple activity that receives whether the authentication was successful or not from AuthActivity, and displays a message accordingly.